paladin-t/my_basic/README.md

 ### Use standalone interpreter binary

-This repository contains precompiled binaries for [Windows](output/my_basic.exe) and [MacOS](output/my_basic_mac), it's efficient to download it and have a first impressive playground.
+This repository contains precompiled binaries for [Windows](output/my_basic.exe) and [MacOS](output/my_basic_mac), it's efficient to download one of them and have a first impressive playground.
 Or you could make a build as follow:

 * Open the Visual Studio solution `my_basic.sln` on Windows to build an executable
 * Open the Xcode solution `my_basic_mac.xcodeproj` on MacOS to build an MacOS executable